Leverhulme Early Career Fellowship (ECF) Competition 2020

 The procedure for obtaining departmental support is as follows:

-- Expressions of interest in the scheme should be sent by email to Amy Clarke Amy dot Clarke at warwick dot ac dot uk by Wednesday 23 January 2019.(extended from 09/01/19)
+- Expressions of interest in the scheme should be sent by email to Amy Clarke Amy dot Clarke at warwick dot ac dot uk by Friday 24 January 2020.

 - All expressions of interest should include the following materials: